 However, there isn’t any single product for the enterprise Ethereum.
 Instead, providers offer enterprise Ethereum by modifying the already existing Ethereum clients according to the need of the enterprise.
 So, all of the private networks would have different outcomes based on the requirements.

 For example, some enterprises may want high scalability in their enterprise Ethereum, while others may not need it.
 Furthermore, these requirements mainly contain – performance, permissions, privacy, scalability, and governance.

 How Does Enterprise Ethereum Work?

-Well, it’s because in Enterprise Ethereum you can change the network size, block size, and even the gas limit.
-Not that you have to stick to gas in order to run the blockchain network, but it’s still possible to keep this feature.
+Well, it’s because in Enterprise Ethereum, you can change the network size, block size, and even the gas limit.
+It’s not that you have to stick to gas to run the blockchain network, but it’s still possible to keep this feature.

 Another great fact is that the network sizing really makes a huge difference as many enterprises have a closed environment.
 Moreover, this means it will only allow minimal participants in the system.
 That’s why you get more scalability and privacy in enterprise Ethereum.

 But don’t worry; all your transactions would remain private as well, as long as your blockchain architecture has the feature.